mosmn/Notes/sections/theo/dbf/data-modeling.md

 Something that can be identified and the users want to track:​
 - Entity class—a collection of entities of a given type​
+  - Entities of a given type are grouped into an entity class.
+Thus, the EMPLOYEE entity class is the collection of all EMPLOYEE entities.
 - Entity instance—the occurrence of a particular entity​

 There are usually many instances of an entity in an entity class.